pangeo-data/education-material/pedagogy/git/README.md

 # git and GitHub

-## The top 40 things you need to know about the pangeo approach to source control
+## Top 40 things to know about the pangeo approach to source control

 ***Why do I care about `git`?***